nubomedia/nubomedia-paas/README.md

 ## Configuration

-The configuration can be fount in `/etc/nubomedia/paas.properties` if you have installed the Nubomedia PaaS API and PaaS Manager with bootstrap or in the `$(pwd)/nubomedia-paas/src/main/resources/paas.properties` if you have installed it manually
+The configuration can be fount in `/etc/nubomedia/paas.properties`.

 Here you can configure: